Azure/azure-sdk-for-python/sdk/core/azure-core/CLIENT_LIBRARY_DEVELOPER.md

 ```

 To plug into a client method which was generated as an LRO, you can pass the `polling` keyword argument.
 The `polling`
-keyword argument takes a `azure.core.polling.PollingMethod` and the specific strategy can be passed in to the keyword
+keyword argument takes a `azure.core.polling.PollingMethod` and allows for a custom strategy to be passed in to the keyword
 argument `lro_algorithms`:

 ```python